top of page

 The exact year of construction of the house is still unknown to us.
 However, it is quite certain that the house was built together with the neighbouring houses in the period 1770 to 1780 in the heyday of the Monschau cloth industry.

-Interesting: The slightly smaller neighbouring house No. 12 between Hotel Stern and our house No. 10 was built many decades later.
-Originally, this place served as a ford to cross the Rur.
+Interesting: The slightly smaller neighbouring house No. 12 between Hotel Stern and our house No. 10 was built some years later.
+Originally, there was a gap between the houses which served as a ford to cross the Rur.

 Original use of the house:

-It is quite certain that the house was originally used as part of the cloth industry.
-Cloths were washed with the clean water of the Rur from the Venn in the cellar and dried on the upper floors, especially the 3rd floor and attic, as well as on the Rahmenberg behind the house.
+It is quite certain that the house was originally part of the cloth industry.
+Cloths were washed with the clean water of the Rur from the Venn in the cellar and dried on the upper floors and on the Rahmenberg behind the house.
 The lower floors were inhabited.

 Interesting: To wash the cloths, water from the Rur was branched off into the cellars of the houses via a small canal.
-In our house was also a small canal in the basement, which probably started at the corner house No. 2 behind the pub Zum Haller and led back into the Rur at the end of our house.
+In our house was also a small canal in the basement, which may have started behind the bakery on the other side of the bridge.

-Photo left: The photo shows the renovated cellar vault through which Photo right: The photo shows the "new" higher positioned roof truss
+Photo left: The photo shows the restored vault in the cellar.
+We think Photo right: The photo shows the "new" higher positioned roof truss

-the canal led to clean the cloths before the restoration (see red arrows)
+that the underground canal to clean the cloths passed through the vault. before the restoration (see red arrows)

 Use of the house in the 19th century: